Is Instagram Deleting Fat Body Accounts? Ady Del Valle Shares His Story

 Yes, my Instagram account was abruptly deleted and it has been 2 months now.
 I was actually on a break at work, went to check my account and it was logged out.
 When I tried logging back in, I kept getting an error message, which turns out that my page was disabled/deleted.

 A week prior I was waking up to my photos being removed/reported and it was specifically my body positive posts of me shirtless, by the pool or just in underwear.
 I didn’t pay any mind to it until it happened 3 more times the same week.
-It seems that’s the new Instagram algorithm system is set up to
+It seems that’s the new Instagram algorithm system is set up to sense skin, including nipples, and it removed posts using a generic system that assumes a post by the amount of skin exposed.

 Unfortunately, the Instagram system kept assuming my body was female because of the curvature of my chest and dark nipples.
 So immediately the system is bias and discriminatory, assuming someone’s gender through a generic system, which is wrong.
 I should be able to post images as any male should or any person can at the beach, pool or even professional work without being targeted.
 I feel like I’m not supposed to post photos like everyone else because of how my body is shaped.